ksyed5837/MSCS532_Assignment1/README.md

 # MSCS532_Assignment1
+# File Assignment 1 Step1 2 3 and 4 contains all the completed steps with the screenshots.
 This repository contains a Python implementation of the Insertion Sort algorithm that sorts numbers in monotonically decreasing order.

 ## How It Works